• Skip to secondary menu

 After all your beautiful tassels are tied, now you have to tie all of the dowels together with the twine!
 I cut two separate pieces of twine and started from the bottom and went up.
 I tied them together at the top once they were all knotted where they needed to be.

-Starting at the largest dowel rod (the bottom of the tree) tie knots at one end of each piece of twine and thread the twine trough the holes in the dowel rod.
-I did the both ends of the dowel at the same time before moving on to the next dowel.
+Starting at the largest dowel rod (the bottom of the tree) tie knots at one end of each piece of twine and thread the twine through the holes in the dowel rod.
+I did both ends of the dowel at the same time before moving on to the next dowel.

 DIY Tree Card Holder Made of Tassels

 Once you get the knot tied at the right place, feed the twine through the hole and repeat that process to get the next one properly tied.
-Once you make your way to the top, just tie the two strings together a couple inches above the last dowel!
+Once you make your way to the top, just tie the two strings together a couple of inches above the last dowel!
 Woohoo!
 The hard part is over!
 Now you just have to decide what amenities you would like your tree to have!

 DIY Tree Card Holder Made of Tassels

-Making the DIY Bead Garland
+Making the DIY Bead Garland for the Tassel Tree

 After completing the tassels on your tree, you can leave it as is…which is beautiful…or you can add a diy bead garland!
 Or if you are lucky enough to find one already made for cheap then you can use that instead!
-But of course I couldn’t manage to find one, so I had to make mine!
+But of course, I couldn’t manage to find one, so I had to make mine!

 Using twine on the beads is not the easiest since twine cannot be burned to make it stay together on the end.
 I used nail polish which worked pretty well for a while, but then I would have to still cut a fresh end.
 Make sure to leave plenty extra for this.
 I actually didn’t cut mine until after I was done, I left it attached to the spool so I could make sure I had enough!

 I started with (10) 1/2″ beads in a row, then added (1) 3/4″ bead and continued that pattern all the way down.
 You can definitely change the pattern and make it your own!
-I would LOVE to see it if you do! ????
+I would LOVE to see it if you do!

 Once I had enough beads on my garland, I tied a knot in one end and made a loop in the end so I could slide it onto the bottom dowel and see how I wanted to drape it.
 After messing with it for a while, I was able to find a way I liked it and then I just hot glued the twine to the back side of the dowel!